Hanif-adedotun/crypto-prediction-lstm-bert/README.md

 #### FinBERT-LSTM: Deep Learning based stock price prediction using News Sentiment Analysis
 ---

-This project is an imlementation based on this [paper](https://arxiv.org/pdf/2211.07392)
+This project is an implementation based on this [paper](https://arxiv.org/pdf/2211.07392)

 ---
 #### Methodology